AbdelrahmanSadat/Cook-Mate/Notes.md

 ## NextJS
 - Routes rely more on directory name, file names are standard (page.tsx, etc.), set in stone and won't change anytime soon.
 - NextJS has a section of the docs talking about internationalization.
 - NextJS used to have `getStaticProps` and other similar functions that were used mainly for data fetching.
 However, that was in the older pages router.
-Now with the app router, you can fetch data directly in the component no problem, using `fetch` or otherwise.
+Now with the app router, you can fetch data directly in the component no problem, using `fetch` or similar third party libs.
 - From the route segment config [docs](https://nextjs.org/docs/app/api-reference/file-conventions/route-segment-config#dynamic)

 ### Data Fetching